squarism/microfile/README.md

 Dropboy relays file events and/or file contents to microservices.
 It is easily configurable with simple rules and is easily deployable.

-_This project is not affiliated or directly releated to Dropbox Inc. or their service.
-It can be used in conjunction with a Dropbox folder._
+_This project is not affiliated or directly releated to Dropbox Inc.  However, it can be used in conjunction with a Dropbox folder._

 ## Neato Features